 Podia is very similar to Teachable in terms of flexibility.
 It allows you to customize crucial elements of your storefront, sales page, thank you page, etc.

 Unlike Teachable, Podia adopts the WYSIWYG (What You See is What You Get) concept.
 This allows you to know what your page will resemble even while building it.

-Podia's page builder has more pre-built sections for author bio, testimonials, FAQs, and more.
+Podia’s page builder has more pre-built sections for an author bio, testimonials, FAQs, and more.
 However, your ability to customize these is quite limited.